erkstruwe/neusta-code-challenge/README.md

 ### End to end
 During end to end testing, real HTTP requests are fired against the real REST API server.

+Don't forget to disable proxy servers for localhost!

 Start server on terminal 1:
 ```